Berndtsson-Lempert-Sz\H{o}ke Fields Associated to Proper Holomorphic Families of Vector Bundles: Introduction

 \section{Introduction}

-Let $p: X \to B$ be a proper holomorphic submersion of a complex manifold $X$ of dimension $m+n$ onto a complex manifold $B$ of dimension $n$, and let $E \to X$ be a holomorphic vector bundle with smooth Hermitian metric $h$.
+Let $p: X \to B$ be a holomorphic family, and denote by $m$ and $n$ the dimension of $B$ and the fiber dimension of $p$ respectively.
+Let $E \to X$ be a holomorphic vector bundle with smooth Hermitian metric $h$.
 We study the family of Hilbert spaces $\sH \to B$ whose fiber over $t \in B$ is

 where $X_t := p^{-1} (t)$, and whose Hermitian metric on the fiber $\sH_t$ is